 1. Preventative Migraine Medications

 The goal of preventative therapies is to reduce the frequency and severity of migraine attacks.
-There are five prescription medications currently available in Canada specifically for the prevention of migraine attacks:
+There are six prescription medications currently available in Canada specifically for the prevention of migraine attacks:

 - Indication: Aimovig is used to prevent migraines in adults who have at least 4 migraine days per month.

 - Possible side effects of Aimovig include signs and symptoms of pain, redness, and swelling at the injection site (injection site reactions), constipation, muscle spasm, itching, an, allergic reactions such as rash or swelling or sometimes, difficulty breathing.

 - Indication: Botox is used to prevent headaches in adults with chronic migraine who have 15 or more days each month with headache that last 4 or more hours each day